-A score of 4 or 5 on either the A or AB exam in Computer Science will give you 4 credits and exempt you from CSCI 117.
-Additional course work in high school may exempt you from CSCI 151 after consultation with the department.
+A score of 4 or 5 on the AB exam in Computer Science will give you 4 credits and exempt you from CSCI 151.
+Additional courses may be waived after consultation with the department & review of prior programming examples.

 We teach our introductory course in Python because it minimizes syntactic complexity, allowing you to focus on learning concepts.
 By the time you graduate you should know how to program in Java and Python.
 In addition, you’ll be exposed to: C, SQL, UML and be able to construct a website with HTML+CSS+JS.
 We teach and use Java for the programming core of the major.